-The spacecraft is led and operated by Orbital Sciences Corporation.
-This includes mission operations at the Orbital Sciences Mission Operation Center.
+The spacecraft is operated by Northrop Grumman Innovation Systems.
+This includes mission operations at the Mission Operation Center.

 The data are processed by the Science Processing Operations Center (SPOC) at NASA Ames Research Center.
 All TESS raw and processed data are made publicly available through the Mikulski Archive for Space Telescopes (MAST), operated by the Space Telescope Science Institute (STScI).

 TESS Guest Investigator Program